Maternal-Fetal Medicine

 Welcome to the University of Toronto Division of Maternal-Fetal Medicine (MFM)!

-Our division encompasses three downtown TAHSN hospitals, with 28 members between Mount Sinai Hospital, Sunnybrook Health Science Centre and St. Michael’s Hospital.
-We provide consultative services for complicated pregnancies throughout the GTA and, in fact, across the country for such topics as fetal therapy.
-We are a highly productive division in terms of education, research and administrative services within the Department of Obstetrics and Gynecology at the University of Toronto.
+Along with the wider Department of Obstetrics and Gynaecology, the MFM Division and other maternity care providers, we form a network that contributes to more than 30,000 deliveries each year.
+We provide consultative services for complicated pregnancies throughout the GTA and, in some instances, across the country in such areas as fetal therapy.
+We are a highly productive division in terms of education, research and administrative services within the Department of Obstetrics and Gynaecology at the University of Toronto.